microsoft/PowerToys/README.md

 ### October 2020 Update

-Our goals for 0.25 release cycle was to focus on stability, accessibility, localization and quality of life improvements for both the development team and our end users.
+Our goals for [0.25 release cycle][github-release-link] was to focus on stability, accessibility, localization and quality of life improvements for both the development team and our end users.
 Our first end to end localization pass has been done.
 We know it isn't perfect but we are in 17 languages now.
+If you find an issue, please file a [localization bug][loc-bug].

 Our [prioritized roadmap][roadmap] of features and utilities that the core team is focusing on.

 #### Highlights from October 2020

-- We shipped [v0.25][github-release-link]

 **General**
 - First pass on localization complete.
 17 different languages.
-We know there will be some rough areas.
-Please help us find them so we can correct them.
+We know there will be some rough areas, please [make us aware so we can correct them][loc-bug].
 - Logging added into the installer
 - Large sums of accessibility issues fixed.
 - Less notifications for installing